yistLin/pytorch-dual-learning/README.md

 ##### Dual Learning Step

-During the reinforcement learning process, it will take language models and translation models as rewards, and update the translation models. \
+During the reinforcement learning process, it will gain rewards from language models and translation models, and update the translation models. \
 You can find more details in the paper.

 - Training \